hairjd2/School-Notes/Signals and Systems/Module 7 (Sampling).md

 - The process of taking a CT signal every certain amount of seconds
 - Sampling induces an ambiguity in the absence of a priori info
 - Uniform sampling in time
-	- Samplign converts a ct signal into a dt signal
+	- Sampling converts a ct signal into a dt signal
 	- Uniform sampling with sampling interval $T_S$ and sampling rate or frequency $F_S=\frac{1}{T_S}$
 	- Want to consider:
 		- If the samples of x[n] accurately represent the ct signal $x_a(t)$